Here are some examples

 Hi!

 Thanks for the thoughts and prayers, again.
-My platoon had a special dinner
+My platoon had a special

 together for the Soldiers to make sure they're havin a good holiday.
-It was

 nice.
 We are all doing very well and moving along with our mission.

-I just came back from Baghdad and saw the package you sent with all the candy
+I just came back from Baghdad and saw the package you sent with all

 and dental supplies.
 Love it. thanks again.
 I'm in the middle of

 distributing that all out to the Soldiers.
-They're obviously taking the
+They're obviously taking

 candy quicker then the dental stuff, but they are taking it.
-To be expected i
+To be expected

 suppose.

-I have to finish up an investigation, but i want to thank you again for doing
+I have to finish up an investigation, but i want to thank you again

 what you do.
 It is very appreciated over here.